-Pom Pom Xenia, Xenia umbellata, is the crown jewel among xenia species.
-It's hardy and very attractive with fast pulsing action.
-It does not grow as fast as other xenias, but pulses much quicker then tree xenia and has a nice white/pink color exact color depending on water chemistry and lighting conditions.
+Red Sea Pom Pom Xenia, Xenia umbellata, is one of the few corals that move so actively on their own.
+Because of this and the ease of growth, pulsing xenia is one of the most popular corals in the reef tank hobby.
+Aquacultured many generations from its wild ancestor.
+Very hardy and attractive with fast pulsing action.
+Red Sea Pom Pom Xenia, has very compact stalks and pinkish or white polyps, ("hands"), with eight tentacles.
+The tentacles are known to pulse fast when water current is moderate to low.
+Known as the "Crown Jewel of Xenia's", it does not grow as fast as other xenia's, but pulses much quicker then other xenia corals.
 Like all Xenia they are colonial animals with multiple individual polyps attached to a piece of solid substrate.
 The Xenia we ship you is many generations aquacultured.
 They have lived there entire life under aquarium lighting and with aquarium type water flow and movement.
 Pom Pom Xenia are one of the few corals that moves under their own power.
 Their eight-tentacle polyps can pump, or pulse, opening and closing rapidly.
 The reason they do this is still a mystery.
 Depending on lighting, food, and water parameters colonies of Pumping Xenia may not always pulse.
 Do not be alarmed if they cease to pulse, it is not necessarily a sign of poor health.
-It loves good lighting, good flow, and dirtier tanks.
+It loves good lighting, good water flow, and dirtier tanks.
 Zero nitrate tanks may find it less happy.
 All Xenia corals spread in a reef tank by adhering to rock work they come in contact with as they grows.
 They will attach themselves to a new rock and either break off from the original clump, or will remain attached if relatively adjacent.

 We aquaculture our own Red Sea Pom Pom Xenia, Xenia umbellata, here at Aquarium Creations.
 Unlike most cut and snip coral frags of others, all of our Xenia is Aquacultured in house, sold only when fully developed.
 Aquacultured Corals have many advantages.
 The Xenia we ship you is many generations aquacultured.
 This is very important since aquacultured Xenia is hardier than wild-collected specimens and are without the potential to carry sea born infections, or disease to your tank.
 They have lived there entire life under aquarium lighting and with aquarium type water flow and movement.
 They are fully adjusted to reef aquarium lighting and the properties of artificial salt water.